I really didn’t want to write this one. I also didn’t want to wait until a good day came along. It’s happening now, so now it’s time to talk.

 Even as I pen all this down, my ears are starting to get hot.
 I’m losing a little control.
-I’ve been under lots of stress before but this is a different, blinding fear.
+I visited the whitesands naples and they are helping me get the stress under control.
 Right now, it’s impossible to go a day without thinking the absolute worst will happen, over and over again.

 But.
 I do have hope.
 One of the biggest lies my mind tells me is this is it and it will be this way forever.
 I try to realize this every day through yoga, meditation, therapy and simply talking about it.
 It’s the hardest thing I’ve ever had to do but I’m trying.